chez8990/chez8990-github.io/_posts/2018-04-17-autoencoder.md

 {: .center}
 ![face_latent](/assets/images/face_latent.jpeg)

+There's just one more perk autoencoder brings to the table, it allows us to sample from the data's distribution in the latent space and create more data, this is especially important if we are lacking in data quantity.

 ### Implementation in Python with Keras

 We will now build an autoencoder with Keras and demonstrate it with the MNIST dataset.